 What to do if there’s hail damage

 Some types of damage are more easily addressed than others.
 The slats or fins that cover the condenser coil are thin and flexible and easily flattened by hail.
-However, a technician can comb out flattened fins with a special tool.
+However, a heating and cooling technician can comb out flattened fins with a special tool.
 If the damage is too extensive, however, the fins may need to be replaced.

 It’s crucial to note that if hail dents fans, they might still run, but their wobbling will cause long term damage.
 Large hail might also damage the aluminum or copper tubing system that runs through the condenser coil, break the connection of thermostat wiring, or rupture a refrigerant tube (and the recharging can be costly).